 Open-Back headphones are good to use when mixing, critical listening, and referencing because they have a flatter frequency response and give out natural sound response.

 Other than the design of the headphone, a studio headphone should also be comfortable and light to be worn for long studio sessions without getting fatigued.
-Check out our list of the best studio headphones.

 In a studio setup, you are likely to find many cables with different connectors that you might not have heard of.
 Cables are useful because they will help to piece home recording studio equipment together.